Enabling Energy-Efficient Simultaneous Multi-Task Reinforcement Learning through Spiking Neural Networks with Active Dendrites for Bio-inspired Generalist Agents: The MTSpark Methodology

-Each IF neuron with active dendrites can selectively adjust its response to a context signal based on the modulation provided by maximal dendritic activation.
-This modulation provides the network with a form of ``gating" that prevents interference between tasks and minimizing the CF effects.
-Different tasks exhibit different dendritic activations, and as a result, they contribute differently to the membrane potential of each neuron, leading to different spiking patterns and ``sub-networks" optimized for each task.
+\textbf{Task-Specific Spiking Activity:} Each spiking IF neuron with active dendrites can selectively adjust its response to a context signal based on the modulation provided by maximal dendritic activation.
+This modulation provides the network with a form of ``gating'' that prevents interference between tasks and minimizes the catastrophic forgetting effects.
+Different tasks exhibit different dendritic activations, and as a result, they contribute differently to the membrane potential of each neuron, leading to different spiking patterns and ``sub-networks'' optimized for each task.